-The optional generator (Figures 8 and 9) is a gasoline powered appliance which will supply 120volt electricity.
+The optional generator (Figures 8 and 9) is a gasoline powered appliance which will supply 120-volt electricity.
 It can be operated when your mini motor home is stopped or while you are traveling.
 The generator draws gasoline from the vehicle's gasoline tank.
 A remote generator starter switch is mounted in your unit and another is on the generator.
-There is an Interlocking Device attached to the circuit breakers for the Shoreline and Generator in the Service panel, which prevents the simultaneous use of both systems.
-When you push the Shoreline Breaker ON, the Interlocking Device automatically pushes the Generator breaker OFF, and vice versa.
-You can, however, turn both breakers to OFF at the same time.
-Before starting your generator, switch both breakers to OFF.
+There is an Interlocking Device attached to the circuit breakers for the Shoreline and Generator in the Service Panel, which prevents the simultaneous use of both systems.